 "When Nicki started puberty, I wanted her to get the type of treatment that's offered in the Netherlands, where puberty is blocked before major physical changes take place.

 "I felt that if she was going to change her mind about being a girl, she would have done so by now.
 The Tavistock Clinic wouldn't give her hormone blockers."

 The Tavistock and Portman follows British guidelines, which at the time suggested not introducing hormone blockers until the latter stages of puberty.
-Since January 2011, the age at which hormonal treatment may be offered has been lowered from 16 to 12 under a research study being carried out by the Tavistock and Portman into the effects of hormone blockers earlier in puberty.
+Since January 2011, the age at which this hormonal treatment may be offered has been lowered from 16 to 12, or younger if a child is in established puberty.

 "In the end, we went to a doctor in the US," says Sharon.
 "I found him through the WPATH network [The World Professional Association for Transgender Health].
 Nicki was 13 when she started taking hormone blockers.
 It's put her male puberty on hold and given her time to think.

 "If she hadn't been given blockers, she would have suffered the psychological agony of going through male puberty.
 She told me she would have killed herself.
 Nowadays, you'd never guess that she was born male.

 "If at any point Nicki were to tell me that she wasn't sure that this was the right thing for her, we'd simply stop the injections and male puberty would go ahead.
 For Nicki, the next step is starting hormones and surgery as soon as she can.

 "During the first few years of secondary school, I was constantly in fear for Nicki's life.
 It was so distressing to watch her go through all of this.

 "Now, it's a million times better.
 She's a typical teenage girl, and it's a blessing.
 She leaves a mess, she borrows my clothes, my make-up and my perfume.
 I never thought she'd reach this stage.
 She still has to face many more hurdles, but she's looking forward to adulthood."